paolinamazza/Multi-Agent-System/README.md

 ### Question 3
 What is the most used authentication method to access the portal in each region?

 The difference is evident right away.
 The OpenAI agent was also more consistent and more informative.
 It provided clean, well-formatted answers with readable tables, interpreted ambiguous queries appropriately, and even handled missing data gracefully (e.g., by suggesting alternative approaches when the gender column wasn't present).
 Above all, its answers always agreed with the available data—it didn't make anything up.

-The local agent, on the other hand, faced a series of issues: it often couldn't execute the code properly due to type incompatibilities or missing columns, its responses were less readable and sometimes incomplete.
-When prompted for authentication methods by region, for example, it hallucinated authentication types ("Biometric" and "Password") that weren't even in the dataset.
+The local agent, on the other hand, faced a series of issues: it could not properly understand the user query, resulting in code execution errors due to type incompatibilities or missing columns, and when it did the answer was wrong.
+When prompted for authentication methods by region, for example, it hallucinated authentication types ("Biometric" and "Password") that weren't even in the dataset, as well as wrongly interpret the results (by saying that only Puglia had "Password" when Basilicata did too).

 This last consideration was especially enlightening.
-It ensured that the local model, while functional, tended to overfit the data when it lacked sufficient context—a scenario that would be dangerous in the field.
+It ensured that the local model, while accurate with straight forward queries, for more nuanced ones hallucinated with confidence, resulting in the wrong decisions taken by the user from such erroneous information, negatively affecting countless people.

 Ultimately, these comparisons made it evident that while the local agent provided us with greater control and could be run offline, the OpenAI Agent SDK was the better fit for our project.
 It was easier to use, smarter in handling real-world data, and much more dependable when it came to producing accurate, grounded results.